eVocaTiv/ZentorsUI/README.md

 - Custom guidance plans for students

 ## Introduction
 This project was started as an experiment for redesigning the Zentors.org website and researching on the software architecture.
-The finalized structure includes - A shade of blue as the primary brand color (mainly because it is associated with an orderly and peaceful impact), React based SPA in the front-end having new user login functionality which includes server side security using JSON Web Tokens ( https://jwt.io/ ).
+The finalized structure includes - A shade of blue as the primary brand color (mainly because it is associated with an orderly and peaceful impact, and doesn't deviate from the previous version), React based Single Page Application in the front-end having new user login functionality which includes server side security using JSON Web Tokens ( https://jwt.io/ ).
 Usable components architecture from React will allow us to make development streamlined especially when the website has alot of parts like cards which can be made once and deployed multiple times!
 The backend will make use of Mongo-DB database written up in Python.
 All the servers will be hosted via Heroku using a custom domain: Zentors.com or likewise.

 ## Wireframe sketches